GovernanceGRI Board of Directors

 Chief Financial Officer, Northbridge Group and Chief Agent, Tokio Marine & Nichido Fire Insurance Co.
 Ltd. (Canadian Branch)

-Craig Pinnock is the Chief Financial Officer of the Northbridge Group and the Chief Agent for Tokio Marine & Nichido Fire Insurance Co.
+Craig Pinnock is Chief Financial Officer of the Northbridge Group and Chief Agent for Tokio Marine & Nichido Fire Insurance Co.
 Ltd. (Canadian Branch).
 He was appointed to his CFO role in March of 2008 and to the Chief Agent role in October 2013.

 Before joining Northbridge, Craig served in progressively senior finance roles within the Liberty Mutual Group over a 10-year period.
 During his time at Liberty, he served as Senior Vice President and Chief Financial Officer of Liberty Mutual Group’s Canadian Branches and as Global Head of Reinsurance Accounting and Administration for Liberty International Underwriters (Liberty’s specialty lines business unit).
 Prior to these positions, Craig served as Senior Vice President and Chief Financial Officer of Liberty International’s U.S. operations in New York.
 Earlier in his career, Craig spent 11 years with Ernst & Young in senior Audit, Tax, Systems Assurance and People & Culture related roles.